andreev-io/little-raft/README.md

 # Little Raft
 The lightest distributed consensus library.
 Run your own replicated state machine! :heart:

-## Using
+## Installing
-First, import the crate.
+Simply import the crate.
 In your `Cargo.toml`, add
 ```
 [dependencies]
 little_raft = "0.1"
 ```

+## Using
-Then, to start running Little Raft, you only need to do three things.
+To start running Little Raft, you only need to do three things.
 1. Implement the StateMachine that you want your cluster to maintain.
 Little Raft will take care of replicating this machine across the cluster and achieving consensus on its state.
 ```rust
 /// StateMachine describes a user-defined state machine that is replicated